Completed

 Our past projects reflect a consistent belief: when teachers, parents, and systems are supported meaningfully, learning outcomes improve at scale.
 These programs shaped the way we design our current work, combining technology, capacity-building, and system-level thinking to create sustainable change.

-Community Empowerment
+Community Empowerment 2

-Community Empowerment Program (Completed)
+Community Empowerment Program

 Empowering parents and communities to become active partners in children’s learning in Tripura

 The Community Empowerment Program was designed to strengthen the connection between schools and the communities they serve.
 Implemented in tribal-dominated regions of Tripura, the program focused on helping parents, caregivers, and local leaders see themselves as active stakeholders in their children’s education.
-Rather than approaching learning only through the classroom, this initiative expanded the ecosystem of learning to homes, community spaces, and shared public spaces.

 At a Glance

-• 10 villages reached & 300 parents engaged
+• 10 villages reached

-• 285 students supported & 267 community members involved
+• 354 parents and community members involved

 What This Program Focused On